Did the disciples lie?

 From a man who knows something about conspiracies

-- Served as Special Counsel to President Richard Nixon from 1969 to 1973.
-Evangelical leader who founded Prison Fellowship.
+- Chuck Colson.
+Served as Special Counsel to President Richard Nixon from 1969 to 1973.
+An evangelical leader who founded Prison Fellowship.